Usha Narayanan

-Early life
+Early life and education

 Usha Narayanan was born as Tint Tint in 1922, in Yamethin, Burma.
 She attended Rangoon University, earning a Bachelor of Arts degree.
 Thereafter, she worked as a lecturing tutor at the Department of Burmese Language and Literature.
 She continued her graduate studies at the Delhi School of Social Work through a scholarship, earning a Master of Arts degree with a specialty in juvenile delinquency.

 Later life

 President Shankar Dayal Sharma(Centre Right) & First Lady Vimala Sharma(Centre Left) greet Vice President K.R.
-Narayanan(Right) on his Birthday along side his wife Second Lady Mrs Usha Narayanan (Left).
+Narayanan(Right) on his Birthday alongside his wife Second Lady Mrs Usha Narayanan (Left).

 While working in Rangoon, Burma (now Myanmar), K. R. Narayanan met Tint Tint, whom he later married in Delhi on 8 June 1951.
 Ms Tint Tint was active in the YWCA and on hearing that Narayanan was a student of Laski, approached him to speak on political freedom before her circle of acquaintances.
 While K. R. Narayanan and Tint Tint had been born in the same country, the British colony of India, by the time they met they had different citizenship.
 Their marriage needed a special dispensation from Jawaharlal Nehru per Indian law, because Narayanan was in the IFS and she was a foreigner.
 Ms Tint Tint adopted the Indian name Usha and became an Indian citizen.